 The goals for determining the School's effectiveness in serving special education students are consistent with the goals set for all students of the School or as specified in the child's IEP.
 The School will support the education of the students with special learning needs within the regular classroom setting as the first choice of placement and with a commitment to provide services necessary for full implementation of the child's IEP.
 The School's effectiveness in serving special education students can also be evaluated in its ability for the student to demonstrate learning gains consistent with the annual goals specified in the child's IEP.
 In addition, the Sponsor's annual ESE compliance will further measure the school's effectiveness to serve Exceptional Education Students.
+Similarly, the School's ability to meet Adequate Yearly Progress (AYP), including AYP for the students with disabilities subgroup, would also serve to demonstrate effectiveness.
 Furthermore, parents annually complete the Broward County ESE Parent Online Survey indicating how well schools are supporting parents' involvement in their child's education.